-April 24 (Reuters) - Pharmacy benefit manager Express Scripts Holding Co said on Monday its PBM contract with major customer Anthem Inc was unlikely to be extended following its expiration in late 2019.
+(Reuters) - Pharmacy benefit manager Express Scripts Holding Co said Anthem Inc, its biggest customer and one that has sued the company over claims of being overcharged, was unlikely to renew its contract after it ends in 2019.

-(Reporting by Sweta Singh and Divya Grover in Bengaluru; Editing by Martina D'Couto)
+(Reporting by Sweta Singh and Divya Grover in Bengaluru; Editing by Martina D'Couto and Savio D'Souza)